Garlic: The Ultimate Companion Plant

 Here are 5 different images of "garlic as a companion plant" from Pinterest:

-• Garlic and tomatoes: Garlic can help to repel pests that target tomatoes, such as aphids, spider mites, and whiteflies.
-Image of Garlic and tomatoes companion plant
+- Garlic and tomatoes: Garlic can help to repel pests that target tomatoes, such as aphids, spider mites, and whiteflies.

-• Garlic and carrots: Garlic can help to improve the flavor of carrots, and it can also help to repel carrot root fly.
-Image of Garlic and carrots companion plant
+- Garlic and carrots: Garlic can help to improve the flavor of carrots, and it can also help to repel carrot root fly.

-• Garlic and cabbage: Garlic can help to repel cabbage moths and other pests that target cabbage.
-Image of Garlic and cabbage companion plant
+- Garlic and cabbage: Garlic can help to repel cabbage moths and other pests that target cabbage.

-• Garlic and fruit trees: Garlic can help to improve the health of fruit trees by attracting beneficial insects and repelling pests.
-Image of Garlic and fruit trees companion plant
+- Garlic and fruit trees: Garlic can help to improve the health of fruit trees by attracting beneficial insects and repelling pests.

-• Garlic and herbs: Garlic can be planted near other herbs, such as basil, chives, and mint, to help to deter pests.
-Image of Garlic and herbs companion plant
+- Garlic and herbs: Garlic can be planted near other herbs, such as basil, chives, and mint, to help to deter pests.

 Post a Comment for "Garlic: The Ultimate Companion Plant"